-Applied Theatre Conferences
+Applied Theatre Initiative

 Christians in Theatre Arts (www.cita.org) exists to encourage and equip Christian theatre artists to impact the world and further the Kingdom of God.
 The Applied Theatre Center (in Greenville, SC) is a bridge between organizations offering programs which meet the needs of individuals and communities and theatre artists trained in a variety of applied theatre techniques.

 Applied theatre, one of four initiatives in CITA, is an umbrella term for many theatrical techniques which are used to better the lives of individuals, groups and communities.
 Through our partnership with the Applied Theatre Center, CITA is exploring how we can employ theatre in obedience to the commandment to “love our neighbors.”
 The goals may be spiritual, psychological,or political but our motivation is always love, first for God and then for our neighbors.

 Through applied theatre we provide experiences which deepen our walk with Christ as well as training in how theatre can impact the lives of people in our churches and in our communities – especially people who are marginalized through disabilities or disadvantaged living situations.
 In Greenville, SC the ATC is conducting theatre programs for the homeless, addicts in recovery, abandoned children in group homes, people on the autism spectrum, and others.

 For more information visit the ATC Facebook page or contact us at firstname.lastname@example.org.

 Introduction to Theatre of the Oppressed

 Taught by Carli Gaughf, ATC Director of Community Partnerships